Escaping from shame

 Since shame and guilt are emotions based on misguided (judgmental) thoughts or beliefs, it’s not surprising that effectively healing shame also involves paying attention to the nature of those beliefs, especially when they are strongly held over a long period of time.
 Beliefs of inadequacy are especially closely linked with shame.
 This is why I recommend a process of transforming our core beliefs as part of the de-shaming process.
 Something has to replace the old beliefs or else there will be a vacuum in which they can re-appear, ghost-like.
 Here is a our chance to create a new story based around our joy in life instead of our fears from the past.

 “When you are unconscious and ashamed, shame makes a lot of your choices for you and takes up a lot of your energy.
-When you release shame and become more conscious, you become aware of how much choice you really have” (the Michael entity, channelled by Shepherd Hoodwin).
+When you release shame and become more conscious, you become aware of how much choice you really have”.
+(The Michael entity, channelled by Shepherd Hoodwin).

-Go back to The History of Anger, Guilt and Shame
+<Go back to The History of Anger, Guilt and Shame

-Go back to The Alternative to Shame Go back to Anger, Guilt and Shame
+<Go back to Anger, Guilt and Shame